Display Bilingual:

 • That never die

-➔ Relative clause with present simple
+➔ Relative clause (defining/restrictive) with the relative pronoun "that".
+Present simple tense, negative form.

 • Who could be so sad